 We will start with the baroque pearl of North Croatia – Varaždin.

 A quick guide to Varaždin

 Varaždin is one of those towns which charm you can feel instantly.
-It is full of cute small streets, beautiful mansions, picturesque churches and friendly people.
-Once it was the capital of Croatia, but it lost that status in 1776 when it suffered from a great fire that destroyed two thirds of its buildings.
+It is full of charming small streets, beautiful mansions, picturesque churches and friendly people.
+Once it was the capital of Croatia, but it lost that status in 1776 when it suffered from a great fire that destroyed two-thirds of its buildings.
 It was rebuilt afterwards in, then fashionable, Baroque style, which made it today a Baroque capital of Croatia.

-Nowdays is a very popular destination because of its street festival ‘Špancirfest’ organized each August and Baroque music festival, held annually in September.
+Nowadays it is a trendy destination because of its street festival ‘Špancirfest’ organized each August and Baroque music festival, held annually in September.

 How to get there

 Varaždin is located 80 km North of Zagreb and the best way to get there is by car.
 Cities are connected with the highway, so it’s a nice one hour drive from Croatia’s capital.
 You can also get there on a train or bus, but I wouldn’t recommend it, because it can take a lot of time and be a bit pricey for the service you are getting.

 Varaždin is a rather small town in which you can easily walk everywhere, and you can see most of it in a day.
 Here is my itinerary for a trip to it and some of the ‘must see’ places there.

 I started my visit to Varaždin at St. Nicholas Church.
 It is easily recognizable by its light grey colour and a small statue of a bear in its tower.
 The legend says, there was a bear’s lair here, so when the church was built mother bear came to look for the little bears.
 Since she couldn’t find them, she turned to stone out of sadness.
 Builders decided to build her into the tower so she can stay there forever.

 #- Traditional craft Square and Ursuline Church